gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

      -   _“Number of maximum entries returned by the query “_:  `3`
      -   _“Molecular Species “_:  `Negatif Mode

+ :heavy_exclamation_mark: **Comments**:

- :heavy_exclamation_mark: **Comments**: we provide a Mass-to-charge ratio (_i.e._ a mass delta) based on what we globally know about the technique used to analyze the samples.
+We provide a Mass-to-charge ratio (_i.e._ a mass delta) based on what we globally know about the technique used to analyze the samples.
 Has to be set with a relevant value.
 If too low, no matches for the ions even though the original molecule is present in the database.
 Setting too high --> huge number of matches,time-consuming

-# Conclusion
+# 5. Conclusion

-data analysis in Metabolomics with LC-MS data workflow example.
+ - Data analysis in Metabolomics with LC-MS data workflow example.

+ -  Begun to comprehend  the diversity of LC-MS metabolomic data analysis.

+ -  Familiarity with the main steps constituting a metabolomic workflow for untargeted LC-MS analysis.

+  - Evaluation of the potential of a workflow approach when dealing with LC-MS metabolomic data.